kent-map/kent/18c/18c-shadwell-biography.md

 <param ve-map center="Q1011096" zoom="10">

 'To my GENEROUS and OBLIGING FRIENDS OF THE County of KENT.
 GENTLEMEN, This Play was both design'd and finish'd in Your County, and therefore comes for Protection to the Place of its Nativity.
-It drags not a sluggish and unwilling Pace, as timorous of its Reception, and the hardiness of its fate; but pants for its native air, where it was brought forth with pleasure, and flies to the good treatment of your experience’d hospitality' - Introduction to _The fair Quaker of Deal: or, the humours of the navy, 1710._
+It drags not a sluggish and unwilling Pace, as timorous of its Reception, and the hardiness of its fate; but pants for its native air, where it was brought forth with pleasure, and flies to the good treatment of your experience’d hospitality' - Introduction to _The Fair Quaker of Deal: or, the Humours of the Navy, 1710._
 <br><br>
 Little is known about Charles Shadwell’s birth or childhood, but it is most likely that he was born in London.
 He was the son of Thomas Shadwell (c.1640–1692), playwright, poet laureate and historiographer and the celebrated Restoration actor Anne Gibbs.
-Thomas and Anne married sometime between 1663 and 1664  and had at least 4 children between 1671 and 1686 so Charles’s birth has been dated to around this period.
+Thomas and Anne married sometime between 1663 and 1664 and had at least 4 children between 1671 and 1686 so Charles’s birth dates from this period.

 Charles’s father Thomas, whose first play _The Sullen Lovers_ (1668) was a runaway success became noted among court circles and attracted the patronage of poet and courtier Charles Sackville, Earl of Dorset and Lord Chamberlain.
 The two men both enjoyed life to excess and Nell Gwynn described them drinking ale together all day.
-Thomas received regular sums of money from the Earl as 'without your Lord’s generosity I could not have subsisted till now'.
+Thomas received regular sums of money from the Earl as 'without your Lord’s generosity I could not have subsisted..'

 Thomas was appointed poet laureate and historiographer at the Glorious Revolution in 1688 for which he received £300 per annum for the role.
 He did not find writing poetry easy and wrote “a series of tedious laureate poems”.
 His plays were a little more successful, although he received criticism from both from his rival John Dryden and Samuel Pepys.
 [ODNB].
 <br><br>